johnmeredith/OpenEHR-NWIS-Pilot/README.md

-# Mirro of Apperta UK Clinical Knowledge Mirror
+# Mirror of Apperta UK Clinical Knowledge
+This CKM repository is used as part of the NHS Wales Informatics Service OpenEHR Pilot for the devleopment of archetypes and templates.